odyvarv/ting/etc/spec/SPECIFICATION.md

 the URL ting.gr/u/user, where user is any valid user name, the user is taken to the Login screen with the active conversation set to a private with the user specified.

+However, if the user has stored credentials, then the Login screen is skipped and the user is taken directly to the Chat screen.

 The active conversation remains until the web page is refreshed, a different URL is visited, or the active channel is manually changed.
 When the active